Current Economic Situation of Lesotho

 Conclusion

-Cryptocurrency is legal but unregulated in Lesotho and while Lesotho has the potential to leverage blockchain technology and cryptocurrencies to drive economic growth and financial inclusion, significant challenges persist.
+Cryptocurrencies are legal but unregulated in Lesotho, and while the country has the potential to utilize blockchain technology and cryptocurrencies to drive economic growth and financial inclusion, significant challenges persist.
+Regulatory uncertainty, limited digital literacy, and infrastructure gaps hinder widespread adoption.